zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ```

 :::note
 It is not necessary for the Gateway service to provide different routing patterns for the central discovery service.
-This metadata can be the same for every cluster.
+These metadata can be the same for every cluster.
 :::

 ### Static Onboarding (deprecated)